-With this piece, we’ll be focusing on players who seem to be poised to go from the fringes of rosters to rotational mainstays.
-Think of Guerschon Yabusele last year, who went from being out of the league to being one of the NBA’s most coveted role players.
-Last year in this exercise, we included Max Christie, who jumped his averages up from 4.2 points to 9.6.
-So while Larry Nance Jr. seems primed for a massive year with the Cavaliers as a role player, he has 546 career games under his belt.
+In the space below, we’ll be focusing on players who appear poised to go from the fringes of rosters to rotational mainstays.
+Think of Guerschon Yabusele last season, who went from being out of the league to being one of the NBA’s most coveted role players.

 Luka Garza/Josh Minott, Boston Celtics

-Garza hasn’t played many minutes over the course of his four-year NBA career, but he’s certainly produced when given the opportunity.
-In just 7.8 minutes in his career, he averages 4.9 points and 2.0 rebounds, which comes out to a per-36 average of 22.7 points and 8.9 rebounds.
 It would be easy to write off that kind of production since per-36 is hardly an indicative statistic of one’s talents, but that sample comes across 124 career games.
-And in 39 career regular season G League games, he averaged 26.3 points and 9.8 rebounds.
+And in 39 career regular season G League games, Garza averaged 26.3 points and 9.8 rebounds per contest.

-The Celtics lost Luke Kornet in free agency, traded away Kristaps Porzingis and are not considered likely to bring back Al Horford.
+The Celtics lost Luke Kornet in free agency, traded away Kristaps Porzingis, and are not considered likely to bring back Al Horford.
 That leaves Neemias Queta, Chris Boucher and Xavier Tillman as the only players in front of Garza in the frontcourt.
 It isn’t out of the realm of possibility that Garza emerges as a starter down the line.

 Minott is also included here after his training camp last season had coaches raving.
 While he never ended up in the rotation, it’s still noteworthy that the Celtics added him early in free agency.
 Minott will battle Jordan Walsh, Baylor Scheierman and rookie Hugo Gonzalez for minutes off the bench at the wing position.
-In 32 career regular season G League games, he averages 19.2 points, 7.5 rebounds, 1.1 steals and 1.8 blocks.
+In 32 career regular season G League games, he has averaged 19.2 points, 7.5 rebounds, 1.1 steals and 1.8 blocks.

 Nigel Hayes-Davis, Phoenix Suns